LAWASIA Environmental Law Conference in the Pacific

 All registrations purchased will remain valid for the rescheduled dates.
 Registrants will be advised separately on refund policy.

-Details of the new dates will be communicated shortly.
-The tentative new dates of the conference are 23 – 24 October 2020.
+The confirmed new dates of the conference are 23 – 24 April 2021.
 In the meantime, we encourage conference attendees to visit the conference website for special announcements and further details.

 Thank you for your understanding and cooperation.
 We look forward to your continued support and to meeting you at the rescheduled conference.